 Dubrovnik Travel Guide

-‘Those who seek paradise on Earth should seek it in Dubrovnik,’ wrote the Irish playwright George Bernard Shaw – and he wasn’t wrong.
+“If you want to see heaven on Earth, come to Dubrovnik”, proclaimed the Irish playwright George Bernard Shaw – and he wasn’t wrong.

 A vivid collection of crimson architecture perched on a cerulean bay; few cities can claim to be more picturesque than Dubrovnik.
-But there’s more to the city than its aesthetic charms and a glimpse at the history books is enough to show you why.
+But there’s more to the city than its aesthetic charms and a glimpse at its history is enough to show you why.

 The whole of the mediaeval old town is UNESCO listed, including the ruler-straight Stradun, the 300m (984ft) road that bisects it.
 There’s much to gawp at, including the Sponza Palace, the Rector’s Palace, St Blasius Church and the Franciscan Monastery.
-Not all of it is as old as it appears however as 95% was destroyed by shelling during the Yugoslavian War and later rebuilt, giving the place an oddly museum-like quality.
+Not all of it is as old as it appears, however, as 95% of the city was destroyed by shelling during the Yugoslav Wars and later rebuilt, giving the place an oddly museum-like quality.

 For the best view, take a stroll atop the medieval walls.
-From here, the glittering Adriatic Sea beckons, speckled with islands and cruise ships, wooden galleons, speed boats, day-tripping sightseeing vessels and kayakers.
-On sea or on land, A-list or no A-list, Dubrovnik shines as one of Europe’s prettiest places.
+From here, the glittering Adriatic Sea beckons, speckled with islands and cruise ships, wooden galleons, speed boats, sightseeing vessels and kayakers.
+On sea or on land, Dubrovnik shines as one of Europe’s prettiest places.